Dog bite lawyers in a Missouri office with a Gateway Arch view planning a client's claim.

 Your health is the top priority.
 Even if the bite seems minor, you should see a doctor as soon as possible.
 Dog bites carry a high risk of infection, and a medical professional can properly clean the wound and determine if you need stitches, antibiotics, or a tetanus shot.
 Seeking immediate medical care also creates an official record of your injuries.
 This documentation is a critical piece of evidence that connects the dog bite directly to the harm you suffered.
 Your doctor’s notes will detail the severity of the injury, the treatment required, and the outlook for your recovery, all of which are essential for building a strong legal claim.

-Gather Evidence and Find Witnesses
+Gather Evidence and Speak to Witnesses

 A strong dog bite claim depends on solid evidence.
 If you are able, use your phone to take clear pictures of your injuries right after the incident and in the following days to show how they progress.
 Photograph the location where the bite occurred and, if it’s safe, the dog that bit you.
 If anyone saw what happened, ask for their name and phone number.
 Eyewitness testimony can be incredibly valuable.
 Also, be sure to get the dog owner’s name and contact information.
 Don’t rely on memory alone; write everything down or save it in your phone while the details are still fresh in your mind.